davidpeckham/vpic-api/docs/index.md

 ## Alternatives

 In May 2021, NHTSA released a standalone database for Microsoft SQL Server 2012.
-This database as all of the information you need to decode VINs.
+This database has all of the information you need to decode VINs.
 You can download it from the [vPIC API home page](https://vpic.nhtsa.dot.gov/api/).